romanf-dev/actinium/README.md

 - Hard real-time capability
 - Tasks are separately compiled and run in unprivileged mode
 - Region-based memory protection
-- Message passing communication
+- Zero-copy message passing communication
-- Timer services
+- Timer facility
-- No heap required
+- No heap required, no dynamic memory allocation in the kernel
 - Only ARM Cortex-M3/M4 (with MPU) are supported at now